Best Commercial Truck Severe Service Tires in Canada — Top 5 for 2026

 Frequently Asked Questions

-Michelin X Works Z features: Engineered for severe-service regional and mixed-duty applications with deep tread for long life, Reinforced casing and robust tread compound resist cuts, chips and tearing for harsh roads, Casing designed for retreadability and consistent wear to maximize lifecycle value.
+Michelin X Works Z uses a reinforced casing and a robust engineered tread compound that resist cuts, chips, and tearing for harsh roads, with casing designed for retreadability and consistent wear; rating is 4.7.

 Conclusion